 Body left to rot in funeral home 3 years leads to charges

-Lawrence Robert Meadows and Roderick Mitchell Cummings, both 40, were indicted Friday by a state grand jury.
+Lawrence Robert Meadows and Roderick Mitchell Cummings, both 40, were charged Friday by a state grand jury with desecration of human remains.
 A conviction on the charge carries a sentence of one to 10 years in prison.

 They were supposed to cremate 63-year-old Mary Alice Pitts Moore after her funeral in Greenwood in March 2015, but instead left her remains in a locked room under blankets and "surrounded by fragrant items," and even moved her body from one funeral home to another 65 miles (105 kilometers) away, according to a lawsuit filed by Moore's family.